 Services in midPoint can be expressed using midPoints

 The usage and the structure for the ServiceType object is almost the same as midPoint roles (RoleType).
-It means, you can define rules for provisioning, you can assign roles, meta-roles to them etc.
+It means, you can define rules for provisioning, you can assign roles, meta-roles, meta-meta-roles to them etc.

 The one difference is that using services in addition will provide also automatic creation of resource definition (in midPoint terminology it means the target systems, where the users are provisioned).

 It can be said that working with services is divided into two parts: